|Like many Victorian natural philosophers,

 would be severe in many parts of the world — and such a rise was more likely than not by the late 21st century, even if the world took immediate and radical action to restrict greenhouse gas emissions.
 And if we did not?
 It was highly probable that by the end of the century we would face a grievous degradation of the ecosystems on which civilization depends.
-Worse still: it was possible that past some tipping point a cascade of irreversible self-reinforcing processes might gradually push the global system into an ancient ice-free "Hothouse Earth" state with temperatures far above what many species. including our own. were adapted to tolerate.
+Worse still: there was a small but real possibility that past some tipping point, a cascade of irreversible self-reinforcing processes might gradually push the global system into an ancient ice-free "Hothouse Earth" state with temperatures far above what many species, including our own, were adapted to tolerate.

 |See the summary of expected Impacts